 “Throughout the entire project, the organisation, and Dan in particular, has given us confidence, and helped us recognise that we are definitely on the right track with Broken Abacus.”

 Superfast Business Cornwall aims to help businesses understand, adopt and exploit digital technology to boost competitiveness.
 The service offers a tailored programme of high quality information, impartial advice and digital development.
 Grant investment may be available to enable new digital projects.

 The service is funded by the European Regional Development Fund (ERDF) and delivered by Serco Employment, Skills and Enterprise, national market leaders in the provision of Superfast Broadband focused business support.
-Building upon the success of the previous Superfast Business Cornwall Service, this latest project runs until March 2019.
+Building upon the success of the previous Superfast Business Cornwall Service, this latest project runs until Spring 2019.

 For more information about Superfast Business Cornwall and how it can help your business to utilise digital technology, visit www.sfbcornwall.co.uk.